aliyun/terraform-provider-alicloud/website/docs/r/cs_serverless_kubernetes.html.markdown

 * `logging_type` - (ForceNew, Available in 1.123.1+) Enable log service, Valid value `SLS`.
 * `sls_project_name` - (ForceNew, Available in 1.123.1+) If you use an existing SLS project, you must specify `sls_project_name`.
 * `retain_resources` - (Optional, Available in 1.141.0+) Resources that are automatically created during cluster creation, including NAT gateways, SNAT rules, SLB instances, and RAM Role, will be deleted.
 Resources that are manually created after you create the cluster, such as SLB instances for Services, will also be deleted.
 If you need to retain resources, please configure with `retain_resources`.
 There are several aspects to pay attention to when using `retain_resources` to retain resources.
 After configuring `retain_resources` into the terraform configuration manifest file, you first need to run `terraform apply`.Then execute `terraform destroy`.
+* `cluster_spec` - (Optional, ForceNew, Available in 1.162.0+) The cluster specifications of serverless kubernetes cluster, which can be empty.
+Valid values:
+    - ack.standard: Standard serverless clusters.
+    - ack.pro.small: Professional serverless clusters.

 #### addons
 It is a new field since 1.91.0.
 You can specific network plugin,log component,ingress component and so on.